 Las Vegas Construction Accident Lawyers

-At Breyer Law Offices, P.C., we appreciate construction employees for literally building this country from the ground up while working in one of the most dangerous occupational fields.
+At The Husband & Wife Law Team, we appreciate construction employees for literally building this country from the ground up while working in one of the most dangerous occupational fields.
 Certainly, risk is unavoidable in the construction industry due to the very nature of the work; however, employers should take every possible measure to make a safer working environment for their employees.
 It is the least they can, and should, do.
 Unfortunately, this is not always the reality.
 Thousands of U.S. construction worker are killed every year due to negligence, and even more suffer serious injuries.

 If you or someone you love has been injured in a Las Vegas construction accident, please contact a Las Vegas personal injury attorney at our offices today.
 We can discuss the details of your case in a free case evaluation and determine whether you have a viable claim case.
 Remember, time is of the essence.
 The longer you wait to pursue your claim, the less chance you'll have of obtaining an optimal settlement.

 Mark Breyer is likely among a very small percentage of injury lawyers that not only brings years of experience representing injured workers, but who has also completed a 30 hour OSHA course on construction safety and holds his OSHA card for passing this information-intensive OSHA course.
 Mark Breyer utilizes this knowledge in representing seriously injured construction workers and their families.

 According to statistics reported by the U.S. Occupational Safety and Health Administration (OSHA), some of the highest work-related fatality and injury rates are recorded in the construction industry.
 The most common causes of construction accidents include the following: